Updated: Sep 14

 Is content king or a pain?
-In what way is content a pain?
-It can be difficult to connect customers to content.
+Perhaps both, but we can help ease the pain.
+We understand that it can be difficult to connect customers to content.
 Let’s take the example of a blog post like the one you’re reading.
 Getting a post published on a corporate blog is usually easy enough.
 After this post is live, customers need to search or browse your site to find this content.
 You can also use social media or paid advertising to drive customers to content.
 That works to a point.
 But social media promotion has uncertain benefits and paid promotion gets expensive at scale, which can drag down returns.

 So, what’s the answer?
 Here’s how you deliver the right content to the right customer at the right time without draining your ad budget: